Bend-Function/Run-without-API/README.md

 -Part2
 -

-object_detection_tutorial.py & test_images is a test programm & test images.
+object_detection_tutorial.py & test_images & data is a test programm & test images.

 You shuld download them tegother and let them in a same folder.